mendix/docs/content/howto/integration/consume-an-odata-service.md

 * Connect to the same service registered in the Data Hub Catalog

 {{% alert type="info" %}}
-To consume OData services and use the **Data Hub pane** you must have a Data Hub license.
+A Data Hub license is require to consume OData services and use the **Data Hub pane**.
 {{% /alert %}}